 In experimental tests performed with a high precision function waveform generator (AFG-3252) and a selection of narrow band pass filters connected directly to the analog input we achieved an effective resolution on sample measurements of above 10.1 ENOB (ADS5463) and 10.6 ENOB (ADS5474) over an input frequency range up to 240 MHz.
-The result of these measurements is shown in Fig. 4 as a function of the frequency of the input analog signal and is expressed in dB as well as ENOB (effective number of bits).
+The result of these measurements is shown in Fig. 5 as a function of the frequency of the input analog signal and is expressed in dB as well as ENOB (effective number of bits).
+From a sampled pulse the FPGA can calculate the time of its occurrence using DSP-optimized numerical algorithms.
+With our knowledge of the sampling resolution extensive simulations aimed at the time resolution were performed.
+Different algorithms were tested and optimized [8].
+The resolution on the time extracted from a pulse with different amplitudes and ~3 ns rise time, as expected from our detector, is shown in Figure 6.

-Figure 4: Signal-to-noise ratio (full-scale) and effective resolution of the 12-bit and 14-bit digitization units.
+Figure 5: Signal-to-noise ratio (full-scale) and effective resolution of the 12-bit and 14-bit digitization units.
 Values from the ADC datasheets are given for comparison.